wesnoth/wesnoth/projectfiles/CodeBlocks/README.md

     after new dependencies are added to Wesnoth or its version requirements change.

-	for versions > 1.12, follow these steps in `libraries.md` for updating libraries yourself.
+    for versions > 1.12, follow the steps in `libraries.md` to update libraries yourself.

     Unpack the file to any path of your choice, which will be referred to as